conda-incubator/conda-project/docs/source/config.md

 This variable provides a list of directories to the path where conda environments will be created for this project.
-The format is identical to a standard `PATH` variable on the host operating system---a list of directories separated by `:` on Unix systems and `;` on Windows---except that empty entries are permitted.
-The paths are interpreted as follows:
+The format is identical to a standard `PATH` variable on the host operating system, a list of directories separated by `:` on Unix systems and `;` on Windows, The paths are interpreted as follows:

-- If the path is aboslute, it used as-is
+- If the path is aboslute it used as-is
 - If a path is relative, it is interpreted relative to the root directory of the project itself (`PROJECT_DIR`).
 For example, a path entry `envs` is interpreted as